Software

 Improved integration into the university infrastructure

-The connection to the university infrastructure, using HIS as an
+The connection to the university infrastructure, using HIS as an information system is specified.

 In the future ...